ccnlab/pubweb/content/people/oreilly/cv.md

 ## Peer Reviewed Conference Proceedings

+* Chakravarthy, A. K., Russin, J. L., & O’Reilly, R. (2022, July).
+Systematicity emerges in transformers when abstract grammatical roles guide attention.
+In _Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies: Student Research Workshop_ (pp. 1-8).

+* Russin, J., Zolfaghar, M., Park, S. A., Boorman, E., & O’Reilly, R. C. (2022, July).
+A neural network model of continual learning with cognitive control.
+In _Proceedings of the Annual Meeting of the Cognitive Science Society_ (Vol. 44, No. 44).

+* Zolfaghar, M., Russin, J., Park, S., Boorman, E. D., & O'Reilly, R. C. (2022).
+The Geometry of Map-Like Representations under Dynamic Cognitive Control.
+In _Proceedings of the Annual Meeting of the Cognitive Science Society_ (Vol. 44, No. 44).

 * Russin, J. L., Zolfaghar, M., Park, S. A., Boorman, E., & O’Reilly, R. C. (2021).
-Complementary Structure-Learning Neural Networks for Relational Reasoning. *Proceedings for the 43nd Annual Meeting of the Cognitive Science Society*.
+Complementary Structure-Learning Neural Networks for Relational Reasoning. _Proceedings for the 43nd Annual Meeting of the Cognitive Science Society._

 * Webb, T., Dulberg, Z., Frankland, S., Petrov, A., O’Reilly, R.C., & Cohen, J. (2020).
 Learning representations that support extrapolation.
 International Conference on Machine Learning, 10136–10146. http://proceedings.mlr.press/v119/webb20a.html